The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 If you want easy access and minimal fuss, head to City Beach, pictured above, on the southern end of the Old City.
 It’s practically adjacent to the Old City and despite being central, the water is really nice.

 But if you want the best of both worlds, head to Sveti Jakov Beach, about an eight-minute drive south of the Old City.
-It’s a truly beautiful beach, yet it’s still close enough to the city to do easily.
+It’s a truly beautiful beach, yet it’s still close enough to the city to easily visit.
 Most of my Dubrovnik friends consider this their favorite beach.

-After you’ve enjoyed your morning, enjoy a nice meal!
+After you’ve enjoyed your morning, treat yourself a nice meal!
 You can go your own way today, so I thought I’d recommend some places I love.

-After lunch, head back to your place for a siesta or go for a swim.
+After lunch, head back to your hotel for a siesta or go for a swim.
 You can even swim off the rocks of the Old City itself if you’d like!

 Walk the Walls of Dubrovnik at Sunset

-Instead, I recommend going right when they open, or going two hours before they close, and taking advantage of the lower temperatures and better light.
-It will still be hot, but you’ll have a much better experience.
+Instead, I recommend going right when they open or going two hours before they close, and taking advantage of the lower temperatures and better light.
+In the summer it will still be hot, but you’ll have a much better experience.

 NOTE: If you’re a hardcore photographer, you’ll probably want to shoot the walls of Dubrovnik twice: once as close to sunrise as you can, and once as close to sunset as you can.